chchch/sabdasagara/README.md

 # sabdasagara

-Splits a set of Sanskrit texts (in FASTA/FASTT format) into ngrams, with normalization and optional fuzzy matching.
+Splits a set of Sanskrit texts (in FASTA/FASTT format) into ngrams (akṣaras), with normalization and optional fuzzy matching.

 To build: